 The peak monthly chlorophyll-a increased, for an average of 97%.

-However between 2009 and 2016, average annual chlorophyll-a dropped in Estero Bay.
+In contrast between 2009 and 2016, average annual chlorophyll-a dropped in Estero Bay.
 The average reduction was 5.5%.

-The peak monthly chlorophyll-a dropped in Estero Bay, for an average of 61% decrease.
+And the peak monthly chlorophyll-a dropped in Estero Bay, for an average of 61% decrease.